Omkar-Chirme/File_explorer_Tkinter/README.md

 # File_explorer_Tkinter

-This app is a small file explorer app.
+This is a small file explorer app.
 In which you can search files from your desktop and merge thier data into one single file.

 This app can search all different types of file.